trumpfheller/trumpfheller.github.io/testing/bt_logs.md

 ```

 At Google they have a software that unzips the bugreport and allows you to
-* surf throught he logs
+* surf through the logs
-* search for a specific log
+* search for a specific log and open it for further investigation
 * search in all logs for a specific error message (it even shows you how often a specific error occured).

 ---